 The Salvation Army has welcomed the policy, saying it has previously called for a large-scale approach to build housing.

 The national director of its social policy unit, Major Campbell Roberts, says more detail is needed, especially on the ability to build that many additional homes.

 "Turning out 10,000 houses in one year is a major, major project and whether you'd be able to wind up the building industry and wind up resources that quickly, I think there is a question.
 But overall though we would welcome a bold, brave move as far as housing's concerned and that's the only thing that's going to be able to kick housing along."

 However, he says the policy is the first from a political party that sets a target for affordable house construction.

-Next story in National: APN putting three regional publishers up for sale
+Next story in New Zealand: APN putting three regional publishers up for sale

 Copyright © 2012, Radio New Zealand